The zero-dispersion limit for the Benjamin--Ono equation on the circle: Preliminaries

-The benefit of \eqref{eq: theGeneralizedMillerXuFormula} is that the left-hand side extends canonically to all data $u_0\in L^\infty(\T,\R)$.
-Naturally, we expect it to coincide with the zero-dispersion limit from Propositon \ref{prop: existenceOfZDLimit}, that is, we aim to prove that
+The benefit of \eqref{eq: theGeneralizedMillerXuFormula} is that the right-hand side extends to all data $u_0\in L^\infty(\T,\R)$.
+Naturally, we expect it to coincide with the zero-dispersion limit from Proposition \ref{prop: existenceOfZDLimit}, that is, we aim to prove that